 Finding the Defendant’s Correct Name and Address

 Before filing suit, the plaintiff must know the defendant’s current street address.
-If the defendant is an individual and the home street address cannot be found, a work street address may be good enough, but a home address is better.
+If the defendant is an individual and the home street address cannot be found, a work street address may be good enough.
+A home address is better.
 If you only have the street address for place where the defendant works, the civil warrant must be served on the defendant in person, which can sometimes be hard to do.

 Giving the court as complete a street address as possible will improve your chances of successful service of the papers on the defendant.
 Be sure to include the city or county and zip code for the location, and apartment number, if any.
 A post office box number is not enough for service.